Welcome back! Today I thought I would write a review of ‘Anatomy of a Scandal’ by Sarah Vaughan.

 The book is set from various perspectives: James, his wife Sophie, Kate (the barrister prosecuting James), Holly (a young girl who encountered James during this Oxford years) and Ali, Kate’s friend from University.

 I can’t say too much about the book as it needs to be read in order to fully appreciate the twists and turns that Vaughan takes, but this is a really interesting story about the gray areas in cases as complex as rape, and the ethics and morals of those within the legal profession.

 The themes of class and belonging, particularly from Holly’s point of view, were also really interesting, and stories from the Libertines ring true in Oxbridge circles today.

 One of the things I really liked about this book was the way in which Vaughan uses the perspectives of the different women in order to show how this case affected their lives.

 While on the surface Sophie may have come across as a shallow, middle class Oxford graduate, I came to really sympathise with her character, and the way in which she is forever viewed as simply “James’ wife” is a feeling many women experience.

 I also enjoyed Holly’s perspective, and viewing the elite Oxford society through her eyes was really interesting, as she was both mesmerised and appalled by their activities.

 The only thing I didn’t like about this book was, because of its nature, some parts were hard to read.
 I think Vaughan’s style was good in that she told the narrative in a straight forward, easy-to-read way, but some parts of it were a little more difficult to read than others, such as when Olivia is being cross-examined by the barrister, or when certain violent scenes are taking place.

-Have you read this * book?
+Have you read ‘Anatomy of a Scandal’ by Sarah Vaughan?
 Do you sometimes find it hard to read more sensitive material?
 Would you consider giving this one a go?